Guerrias/BallClock/README.md

 ## How To Run The Program
 There are two packages in this program: com.java.ballclock and com.java.ballclocktest.

-The first one contains the main classes of the program: Ball and BallClock.
+The first one contains the main classes of the program: Ball and BallClock.<br/>
-The second one containts a class named BallClockTest used for a test purpose.
+The second one containts a class named BallClockTest used for a test purpose.<br/>

 The number of balls is read from the file "input" located in the src folder.